jonathandeiven/MentalHealthML/README.md

 ## Goal

-To gauge which employer-related factors contribute to how comfortable employees in the tech industry are with seeking help related to mental health issues.
+To gauge which employer-related factors contribute to employees in the tech industry are with seeking help related to mental health issues.

 ## Execution strategy